Marco4413/TermVideoPlayer/README.md

 While the `-B` (`--bounding-box`) option specifies the max width and height of the image.
 Its format is the same as the resolution, if pixel_width is not specified, it is the same as the one provided within the resolution argument.

-Other options such as `-l0` and `-lw 1` are there just to refresh the image.
-Otherwise, the image would only be displayed once (it's a single-frame video).
+Other options such as `-nc` and `-na` are needed to, respectively, not clear the terminal, and disabling audio.
+Both options are not needed when tiling videos.

+**Note:** Audio does not really need to be disabled to display images.
+However, `portaudio`, for some reason, has logging enabled on Linux
+(which breaks tiling of images, videos are not affected since they refresh).

 ![Tiling Example Image](tiling.png)